TreyRubino/languages-and-compilers/cool-treewalk-interpreter/checker/README.md

 to COOL's rules.
 On success, the system produces `.cl-type` file containing the class map, implementation map, parent map, and annotated
 AST, forming the input to later runtime phases.

+## Testing
+Injecting scripts with invalid types.
+Reading a COOL program by its lexical structure, matching on random type and identifiers swapper there position.
+We need cases that parse correctly, so running the the reference compiler over the generated "injected" scripts to confirm functionality and then delta debugging of how the hand-rolled interpreter handles these cases.
+Programs were used as data, and the reference compiler was analyze extracting string literals into a large corpus and then analyzed further to extract specific error cases or error messages.

 ## References
 [1] “The Cool Reference Manual,” Alex Aiken (et al.), Stanford University, The COOL Language Project, Jan.
 2011.
 [Online].
 Available: https://theory.stanford.edu/~aiken/software/cool/cool-manual.pdf